RhahiSpace/web-repl/content/mission/first-flight.md

 ### Rocket

-The rocket for this mission is Karman 1 and 2.
+The rockets for this mission are [Karman 1 and 2](/craft/karman-2).
 They are low-tech, two-stage sounding rockets with a kick stage, statically stabilized using fins.
 The first stage fins are angled a few degrees to provide spin.

 While having 2 liquid stages should be enough, I added a solid kick stage.
 It provides a powerful kick in the first second.
 This doesn't help much with delta-v, but shortens the time it takes for fins to spin the rocket.